What is Unfortunately, there are some bad news for you EMAIL?

 If you are having issues with malware removal, then check out Kaspersky virus removal tool.
 It can easily remove trojans, spyware, browser hijackers, adware, worms and ransomware with all their components such as files, folders and registry entries.
 Visit the page linked below to download the latest version of Kaspersky virus removal tool for Windows.

 Author: Kaspersky® lab

 How to protect yourself from phishing, malicious and misleading websites

-If you want to protect yourself from phishing websites, then install an ad blocker program such as AdGuard.
-It can block malicious and misleading web sites, stop unwanted advertisements and popups when using the Internet Explorer, Google Chrome, Firefox and Edge.
-So, if you like surf the Internet, and want to protect your computer from malicious web pages, then the AdGuard is your best choice.
+If you want to protect yourself from phishing sites, install an ad blocking program like AdGuard.
+It can block malicious and misleading websites, stop unwanted ads and pop-ups while using Internet Explorer, Google Chrome, Firefox and Edge.
+So, if you like to surf the Internet and want to protect your computer from phishing scams, then AdGuard is your best choice.

 Installing the AdGuard is simple.
 First you’ll need to download AdGuard by clicking on the link below.